Skip to content

 Can I recover a Bitcoin wallet without the seed phrase?+

 Only in narrow cases.
 If you have the encrypted wallet file and remember most of the password, btcrecover can brute-force the rest.
-If you have neither a seed nor a wallet file, recovery is mathematically impossible: a 2^256 keyspace cannot be exhausted by any hardware on any timescale consistent with the universe's age.
+With neither a seed nor a wallet file, recovery is mathematically impossible.
+A 2^256 keyspace cannot be exhausted by any hardware on any timescale consistent with the universe's age.

 I have 23 of 24 seed words.
 Can I recover my wallet?+